More about NAD

 THIS PRODUCT IS INTENDED FOR LABORATORY RESEARCH USE ONLY.
 NOT FOR HUMAN CONSUMPTION.
 NOT INTENDED TO DIAGNOSE, TREAT, CURE, OR PREVENT ANY DISEASE OR CONDITION.

-ALL ARTICLES AND PRODUCT INFORMATION PROVIDED ON THIS WEBSITE ARE FOR INFORMATONAL AND EDUCATIONAL PURPOSES ONLY.
+ALL ARTICLES AND PRODUCT INFORMATION PROVIDED ON THIS WEBSITE ARE FOR INFORMATIONAL AND EDUCATIONAL PURPOSES ONLY.

 The products offered on this website are furnished for in-vitro studies only.
-In-vitro studies (Latin: in glass) are performed outside of the body.
-These products are not medicines or drugs and have not been approved by the FDA to prevent, treat or cure any medical condition, ailment or disease.
+In-vitro studies are performed outside of the body.
+These products are not medicines or drugs and have not been approved by the FDA to prevent, treat, or cure any medical condition, ailment, or disease.
 Bodily introduction of any kind into humans or animals is strictly forbidden by law.